stadium-software/howto-date-formatting/README.md

 ## Unupported Date Formats

-When a date is not understood and cannot be converted, DayJS returns the string "Invalid Date".
-In such cases, we can pass the format to DayJS together with the date:
+When a date is not understood by DayJS it cannot be converted.
+In such cases DayJS returns the string **"Invalid Date"**.

+This problem is solved by passing the format of the date to DayJS:

 ```javascript
 dayjs('2019-01-25', 'YYYY-MM-DD')